4ndr3-spec/4ndr3-spec/README.md

-- 👋 Hi, I’m @4ndr3-spec - André Alves
+- 👋 Hi, I’m andreAlvesCarvalhoJr - André Alves
 - 👀 I’m interested in ...
-Desenvolvimento Android
+Developer Android
 - 🌱 I’m currently learning ...
-Desenvolvimento Android
+Developer Android
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...